mmontalbo/grim_rust/README.md

 `grim_viewer` boots a wgpu surface on top of winit, consumes the JSON manifest emitted by `grim_engine`, and reads assets straight from their LAB offsets to decode and display BM surfaces (first frame, converted to RGBA).
-The shared loader now supports both codec 0 and codec 3 payloads, so Manny's Office camera plates and overlays render correctly without pre-extracting PNGs; only a few oddball resources (e.g. `mo_6_mnycu.zbm`, which appears to be a secondary copy of the close-up) are still flagged as unsupported pending further format research.
+The shared loader now handles both codec 0 and codec 3 payloads—including the Manny camera plates and overlays such as `mo_door_open_comp.bm` and `mo_6_mnycu.zbm`—so the classic backgrounds render correctly without pre-extracting PNGs.
+If you pass `--timeline <boot_manifest.json>` the viewer will also ingest the boot snapshot, enumerate the actors and objects staged during Manny's Office boot, and let you cycle through them with the ←/→ keys.
+A lightweight overlay maps each entity's X/Z position into normalized device coordinates and draws coloured markers (green/blue for supporting casts, red for the current selection), giving a quick sanity check that the static simulator and manifest data line up with our spatial expectations while we work toward full room geometry and rendering.
 Enable the optional `audio` feature to spin up a rodio output stream so the audio plumbing is ready when we begin playing sounds.
 Run it with: